derrod/legendary/README.md

-  --dl-timeout <sec>    Connection timeout for downloader (default: 10 seconds) --save-path <path>    Set save game path to be used for sync-saves --repair              Repair installed game by checking and redownloading corrupted/missing files
+  --dl-timeout <sec>    Connection timeout for downloader (default: 10 seconds) --save-path <path>    Set save game path to be used for sync-saves --repair              Repair installed game by checking and redownloading corrupted/missing files --repair-and-update   Update game to the latest version when repairing --ignore-free-space   Do not abort if not enough free space is available --disable-delta-manifests
+                        Do not use delta manfiests when updating (may increase download size)

 Command: uninstall